megaease/easeagent/README.md

 ```

 > The script will download the easeagent v2.1.0 release from the Github release page.
-> If you want to use your own built EaseAgent, copy it to directory: `easeagent/downloaded`
+> If you want to use your own built EaseAgent, copy it to the directory: `easeagent/downloaded`
 >> ```$ cp $EASE_AGENT_PATH/easeagent.jar  easeagent/downloaded/easeagent-v2.1.0.jar```

-It requires docker to pull images from the docker server, be patient.
+It requires `Docker` to pull images from the docker server, be patient.

 Open Browser to visit grafana UI: [http://localhost:3000](http://localhost:3000).